 Porto’s cellars and wine lodges are in Vila Nova de Gaia, opposite the Douro River.
 This region has been producing Porto wine, a famous fortified wine aged in wooden barrels for centuries.

 The critical difference between Port wine and other wines is that it is fortified with aguardiente, which stops fermentation.
-So, all this allows the wine to preserve the grapes’ original sweetness while having a high alcohol content.
+This allows the wine to preserve the grapes’ original sweetness while having a high alcohol content.

 During the seventeenth century, British merchants discovered Port wine and transported it back to Britain.
 However, the wine would go bad during the journey, so they fortified it with aguardiente to preserve it better.

-If you’re interested in wine tours in Porto, there are many wine lodges in Gaia.
+If you’re interested in wine tours in Porto, many wine lodges in Gaia exist.
 During the tour, a guide will explain the winemaking process, and you will explore the installations.
 The tour will conclude with a tasting of the cellar’s wines.
 Usually, there are two selected Porto wines.

 ©Credit: Boris Stroujko – stock.adobe.com, Copyright: ©Boris Stroujko – stock.adobe.com